2005 Togo protests and riots: Violence and Protests

 forced disappearances, which were believed to be politically motivated.

 Casualties

 The number of casualties is unclear but unofficial results and tallies are being reported.
 The United Nations and Amnesty International have said that the military killed 150 protesters and the security forces and police killed 400 protesters.
 Government officials report that there are 22 deaths but opposition figures suggested there were 150-200 deaths.
 It is still unclear to this day about the casualties.

 Aftermath

-Protesters have been describing the fear they’ve been living in for years and years after, protests started to protest.
+Protesters have been describing the fear they've been living in for years and years after the protests.
 Anger is still growing on the streets.
 As of now, an investigation into the violence in Togo has been put in place and protests are banned.